vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 To put it bluntly, your clinician's foremost goal should be to never see you again.
 Is there a financial incentive to bring you back recurrently?
 Is there any reason why they may be might not be actively encouraging your independence?
 The time it takes to develop autonomy and self-belief looks different for everyone, but it is at the center of all best-practice pain management programs.

-I want to make it very clear that for certain kinds of pain, surgery and continual medical management are indispensible.
-That's why it's crucial that you don't take what I say as personalized medical advice.
+I want to make it very clear that for certain kinds of pain, surgery and/or continual medical management are indispensible.
+That's why it's so important that you don't interpret anything I'm saying here as personalized medical advice.
 Always ask your trusted healthcare professional when in doubt and if you aren't satisfied with the answer, seek out a second opinion.

 ## Is there a strong focus on active therapies?

 Simply put, active therapies are those where you play an active part.
-Some examples include strength training, graded exposure to feared movements, cognitive behavioral therapy, acceptance and commitment therapy, and pain neuroscience education.
+This includes anything from graded activity programs such as strength training to cognitive therapies like CBT, ACT, and pain neuroscience education.

-It should come as no surprise that passive therapies, predicated on the idea of *passively receiving treatment* as opposed to you *putting treatment into action,* are not something we should be spending too much time and energy on given that our primary objective is to escape the cycle of dependence.
+It should come as no surprise that passive therapies, predicated on the idea of *passively receiving treatment* as opposed to you *putting treatment into action,* are not something you should spend too much time and energy on given that your primary objective is to escape the cycle of dependence.

 The relief offered by passive therapies is short-lived.
-They simply cannot offer the stimulation you need to build physical and mental resilience, overcome fears, learn healthy coping strategies, regain control, and reduce pain sensitivity in the same way that active approaches to therapy do.
+They just cannot offer the stimulation you need to build physical and mental resilience, overcome fears, learn healthy coping strategies, regain control, and reduce pain sensitivity in the same way that active approaches to therapy do.

 That's not to say manual therapy and "high-tech" treatments don't have their place.
-In some cases they can provide the springboard that you need to take a leap forward.
-Passive therapies are useful to the extent that they help you get more out of active therapies.
-The key is to not give them more importance than they deserve.
+In some cases they can provide the springboard you need to take a leap forward.
+Passive therapies are useful to the extent that they help you get more out of active therapies, the key is to not give them more attention than they deserve.
 As soon as they take priority over therapies where you are an active participant, you've lost the game.

-Depending on your personal context and how deep in the cycle of dependence you are, it might take a long time to get back to doing valued activities pain-free.
-Some pains improve on their own with the passage of time no matter what you do, but if you want to have the highest chance of succeeding at your goals in the shortest timeframe possible, you first have to recognize that there is no passive therapy out there which will "cure" you.
-So-called "quick fixes" do not exist.
-Physical, mental, and social health is not something that just happens, it takes hard work applied consistently over time.
+Some pains improve on their own with the passage of time (no matter what you do), but if you want to have the highest chance of succeeding at your goals in the shortest timeframe possible, you first have to recognize that there is no pill, surgery, or laser beam out there which will "cure" you.
+So-called quick fixes do not exist, they're nothing more than marketing gimmicks.
+Physical, mental, and social health is not something that *just happens*, it takes hard work applied consistently over time.

-Your clinician should understand these concepts and communicate them to you clearly.
-They should be in favor of an active approach to therapy not just in name, they need to walk the walk.
-If you live with persistent pain and all your clinician does after treating you passively is give some vague recommendation about "staying active" at home, there is a *lot* of room for improvement, to say the least.
+Does your clinician offer a pick-and-choose passive therapy buffet with discounts if you buy more than one?
+Red flag!
+And if all they do after treating you passively is give some vague recommendation about "staying active" at home, there is a *lot* of room for improvement, to say the least.
+Your clinician should be firmly based in an active approach to therapy, not only in name - they need to walk the walk.

-If you are finding it difficult to integrate physical activity into your lifestyle (or perhaps you're struggling to dial it back in the face of severe pain) your clinician should be right there with you, coaching you through this process.
-They need to be able to help you navigate and surpass unhelpful beliefs and behaviors.
-If they can't (or won't), they should refer you to someone who can.
+They should work with you to implement sustainable lifestyle changes, taking into account your specific physical, mental, and social needs.
+For example, if you are finding it difficult to integrate more physical activity into your life (or perhaps you're struggling to dial it back in the face of severe pain) your clinician needs to be right there with you, coaching you through this process.

+Bottom line: your clinician must help you make sense of your pain, navigate barriers to recovery such as unhelpful beliefs, and modify behaviors and activities to the extent necessary to reduce your sensitivity to pain and facilitate your long-term health and independence.
+None of this is going to happen with a passive approach.
+If they can't (or won't) shift to an active-first mentality, it might be time to ask for a referral.

 ## Do they inspire trust, confidence, and safety?

 Health-related decisions are some of the biggest and most personally relevant decisions you will make in your life.
+Your clinician will likely

+When it comes to, feeling safe is everything.

 Nonthreatening language